Healthdirect Free Australian health advice you can count on.

 What is a granuloma?

-A granuloma is a tiny cluster of white blood cells and other tissue that can be found in the lungs, head, skin or other parts of the body in some people.
-Granulomas are not cancerous.
+A granuloma is a tiny cluster of white blood cells and other tissue.
+It can appear in your lungs, skin or other parts of your body.
+Granulomas aren’t cancerous.
 They form as a reaction to infections, inflammation, irritants or foreign objects.

 What are the types of granulomas?